GoogleCloudPlatform/cloud-code-vscode/README.md

 Cloud Code works with Google’s command-line [container tools][1] like [`skaffold`][2] and [`kubectl`][3] under the hood, providing local, continuous feedback on your project as you build, edit, and run your applications on your workstation or in the cloud.
-Additionally, its support for [deployment profiles][4] lets you define different environments, like local development, shared development, test, and production, to easily test and debug your app with, locally or in the cloud.

 ## New App, Deploy and Debug